 4.3.
 Salvador Dali

-In addition to paintings and graphic arts, Dali also dabbled in film, structure, design, and photography, occasionally working with other creatives.
+In addition to paintings and graphic arts, Dali dabbled in film, structure, design, and photography, occasionally working with other creatives.
 Dali was a living example of the idea that life is the best kind of art, and he mined it with unrelenting passion, unwavering dedication, and a pure sense of purpose.

 4.4.
 Francisco De Goya